allelomorph/shell_v2/README.md

 ## Development
 Versions 0.2-1.0 were built as a team student project between Samuel Pomeroy and Cynthia Taylor as the final project in a semester of introductory C programming.
 The shell at that time had no lexing beyond delimiting tokens by whitespace, and could not handle any sequence or redirection operators.

-This version 2.0 was developed alone by Samuel Pomeroy early in his second year of studies after entering the Low Level and System Algorithm specialization.
-The assignment takes the core REPL from the previous iteration and adds the need to handle file descriptors for I/O redirection, logcial sequence operators to direct execution of following commands based on the exit code of the previous, and command sequence breaks, plus several other optional addtions.
+Version 2.0 was developed alone by Samuel Pomeroy early in his second year of studies after entering the Low Level and System Algorithm specialization.
+The assignment takes the core REPL from the previous iteration and adds the need to handle file descriptors for I/O redirection, logcial sequence operators to direct execution of commands based on the exit code of the previous, and command sequence breaks, plus several other optional additions.

 First the REPL from version 1.0 was refactored to clean out waste and improve the core functionality.
 Then several new data structres were introduced to allow for flexibility in the task of lexing a more complex syntax that could include mulitple commands within a command line, and potentially also variable and alias expansion.
 Some design decisions were influenced by the restrictions of the the assignment: for example, global variables were forbidden, so instead a data structure containing the shell "state" was implemented.
 Also, at several points subroutines are split off somewhat arbitrarily due to the style guide mandating functions of 40 lines or less.